Sakura Trick: Manga

-The manga, illustrated by Tachi, began serialization in the first issue of Houbunsha's Manga Time Kirara Miracle magazine on March 17, 2011.
-Eight tankōbon volumes were released between August 27, 2012 and September 27, 2017.
+Written and illustrated by Tachi, Sakura Trick was serialized in Houbunsha's Seinen magazine Manga Time Kirara Miracle from March 17, 2011, to August 16, 2017.
+Houbunsha collected its chapters in eight tankōbon volumes, released from August 27, 2012, to September 27, 2017.

 Anime

 A 12 episode anime television series adaptation of the manga series was announced in the August issue of the Manga Time Kirara Miracle! magazine.
-The series, produced by Studio Deen and directed by Kenichi Ishikura with character designs by Kyūta Sakai, aired on TBS between January 9, 2014 and March 27, 2014 and was simulcast by Crunchyroll in North America.
+The series, produced by Studio Deen and directed by Kenichi Ishikura with character designs by Kyūta Sakai, aired on TBS between January 9 and March 27, 2014, and was simulcast by Crunchyroll in North America.
 The opening theme is "Won（*3*）Chu KissMe!" by Haruka Tomatsu, Yuka Iguchi, Yuka Aisaka, Hiromi Igarashi, Mai Fuchigami, and Megumi Toda, whilst the ending theme is "Kiss (and) Love" by Tomatsu and Iguchi.
 The ending theme for episode eight is "Sakura Sweet Kiss" (桜Sweet Kiss) by Saki Fujita, Momo Asakura, and Yurika Endō.
 The series is licensed in North America by Sentai Filmworks.
 MVM Films have licensed the series in the UK.

-Episode list
+Episodes

 Video game

 Characters from the series appear alongside other Manga Time Kirara characters in the 2017 mobile RPG, Kirara Fantasia.